-Plasma gelsolin (pGSN) is an ancient, highly conserved human protein that is the 4th most abundant plasma protein in healthy individuals.
+Plasma gelsolin (pGSN) is an ancient, highly conserved human protein that is a highly abundant plasma protein in healthy individuals.
 It is a key component of the innate immune system.
 In healthy individuals its role is to keep inflammation localized to the site of injury and to boost the body’s ability to clear pathogens.

 - The strength of the correlation between the magnitude of decline in pGSN and likelihood of mortality is especially striking.

 - Its depletion in the blood precedes and predicts poor outcomes in humans.

 - Supplementation of pGSN improves survival in numerous animal models.

 Plasma Gelsolin Has Several Unusually Attractive Features.
 Plasma Gelsolin is a multifunctional protein whose multiple mechanisms of action improve disease outcomes.
 Replacement therapy is a well-accepted approach and supplementing depleted levels of an endogenous human protein is likely to have few safety issues, compared to new chemical entities or antibodies in development.

 Plasma gelsolin is a multi-functional protein.
 It improves disease outcomes by scavenging toxic actin which may be exposed in tissues or in plasma due to injury or infection.
 It also prevents the spread of inflammation from target sites by binding inflammatory mediators and enhances pathogen clearance via improved macrophage uptake and killing of gram-positive and gram-negative microorganisms.